Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/VLC/README.md

 ### Audio CDs, VCDs, and DVDs

-For these players to be used, the built-in PS2 drive will not work (due to the "locked down" state of the drive in PS2 Linux).
+For these players to be used, the built-in PS2 DVD-ROM drive will not work (due to the "locked down" state of the drive in PS2 Linux).
 Therefore, a [USB optical drive](../../../USB&#32;Devices/Optical&#32;Drives) will be required.
 These devices only work under the 2.2.19 and 2.4.17_mvl21 kernels with the necessary kernel modules loaded (as root or via sudo):
 ```bash
 /sbin/insmod cdrom
 /sbin/insmod sd_mod